The Top 10 Theodore Gericault's Famous Paintings

 Gericault was able to train with the likes of Bouillon and Vernet.
 After which, he entered the art school, École des Beaux-Arts, wherein he was under the tutelage of Pierre-Narcisse Guérin.

-Below you will find some of his famous works:
+Below you will find his top 10 famous works:

 The Charging Chasseur is a large-sized portrait depicting an officer from French Imperial Guard moving away from the viewers.
 This portrait depicts the chaos of battle and a soldier's bravery and heroism.